r-token/ryantoken.com-v3-svelte/src/routes/blog/one-year-at-storyboard.md

 Writing this now, I can't believe it's already been a full year since I joined the team.

 The company has grown substantially, both in terms of revenue and team size, but we're careful and sustainable with that growth.
-See <a href="https://newsletter.pragmaticengineer.com/p/the-scoop-fast?s=r" target="_blank">Fast's recent collapse</a> for some insight into why that's important.
+See <a href="https://newsletter.pragmaticengineer.com/p/the-scoop-fast?s=r" target="_blank" rel="noreferrer">Fast's recent collapse</a> for some insight into why that's important.

 My own skillset has seen significant growth over this year as well.
 With the *possible* exception of my first year out of college, this is the most I've learned in a single year in my career.
 From creating our serverless architecture, to going deep on WebRTC and Hypercore, to helping with difficult authentication problems, to learning a new front-end framework, it has been a massive year for me.